moxvallix/melody_blocks/README.md

 - Can be powered to play
 - Can play back the melody you have made, by pressing "Test Melody"
 - Redstone functionality (Buttons, dust, comparators and repeaters)
+- Instruments based on block below (Like a noteblock)

 Future features:
-- Instruments based on block below (Like a noteblock)
 - Per-row timing

 Changes in this version:
-Relies now on my Redstone Interactions datapack, to add improved redstone functionality.
+Added support for instruments.

 Feel free to give any suggestions for future features, as I'm hoping to make this a very versatile tool.